ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

     - `http3`: Accelerate your website with HTTP/3.
     - `image_load_optimization`: Improve load time for pages that include images on mobile devices with slow network connections.
     - `image_size_optimization`: Improve image load time by optimizing images hosted on your domain.
+    - `image_resizing`: Provide on-demand resizing, conversion and optimization for images served through the CIS network.
     - `ip_geolocation`: Include the country code of the visitor location with all requests to your website.
     - `ipv6`: Enable IPv6 support and gateway.
     - `max_upload`: The amount of data visitors can upload to your website in a single request.